Content

 Overall, research shows an average 11.6-fold increase in sperm counts after discontinuing finasteride.

 This ingredient is found topically in our minoxidil foam and minoxidil liquid solution (both at 5% strength).
-You can also get an oral version with our minoxidil chewables.

 Topical finasteride isn’t known to cause sexual side effects.
-Any mild side effects only show up on the application site, but these are rare too.
+Any mild side effects only show up on the application site, but these are rare, too.

 Saw palmetto is worth exploring for those seeking a natural alternative to DHT.
 While research is limited, some studies suggest it may inhibit the effects of DHT.